Spring Pre-Trip Newsletter 2023

-[ ] Signed and Scanned Trip Registration and Waiver Forms (part 4 page form)
+[ ] Signed and Scanned Trip Registration and Waiver Forms (4 page form).

-[ ] Signed Medical Form (part of 4 page form),
+[ ] Signed Medical Form (last page of 4 page form).

-[ ] 1 close up photo scan of your face
+[ ] 1 close up photo scan of your face, on white background,

 Please do let us know what further questions you may have about the registration process, or anything else for that matter.
 Thank you.

-3) Please bring all of your personal paperwork, including your original proof of insurance, carry at least two extra paper photos of your face in your pocket, of your face on a white background.
+3) Please bring all your personal paperwork mentioned above, and please remember to carry at least two extra paper photos in your pocket, of your face on a white background.